PSUmodeling/Cycles/docs/index.md

 [(Back to top)](#contents)

-### [crop].dat
+### [crop].txt

-Note: [crop] in the file name will be replaced by the name of each crop planted in the rotation as specified in the operation file (e.g., Maize.dat).
+Note: [crop] in the file name will be replaced by the name of each crop planted in the rotation as specified in the operation file (e.g., Maize.txt).

 | Column Header | Units      | Description |
 | ------------- | ---------- | ----------- |